KadyABrown/boundariesapp1/welcome-email-content.md

-# Welcome to BoundarySpace! 🎉
+# Welcome to BoundaryCore! 🎉

 Welcome to your personal relationship health journey!
 You've just joined thousands of people who are transforming how they understand and nurture their relationships.

 ## Get Started in 3 Simple Steps:

 ### 1. Complete Your Personal Baseline Assessment
 Start by telling us about your communication style, emotional needs, and boundary preferences.
-This creates your personal blueprint that BoundarySpace uses to analyze all your relationships.
+This creates your personal blueprint that BoundaryCore uses to analyze all your relationships.
 → **Go to: Baseline Assessment**

 ### 2. Create Your First Relationship Profile